Keffiyeh being worn as face masks: is it safe?

 @karim.elachar in his Baby keffiyeh.

-For every item sold during the pandemic crisis, 20$ will be spent on hand sanitisers, disinfectant and medicines in Jerash camp.
+For every online order during the pandemic crisis, 20$ will be spent on hand sanitisers, disinfectant and medicines in Jerash camp.
 More on the "Thank you, this is how your money is being spent" blog post.